The Serama Chicken: A Comprehensive Guide to the Tiny Breed

 Serama chickens are quite expensive, with adult chickens ranging from 2 to 4 million VND, while those that meet competition standards can be priced over 20 million VND.
 Nowadays, they are becoming more and more popular and widely bred in our country, especially in exciting cockfighting competitions.

-Characteristics of the Serama Chicken
+Characteristics of the Serama Chickens

 To gain a deeper understanding of this breed, let’s take a closer look at its unique physical characteristics and distinct personality traits, as highlighted by PHDREAM.
 Exploring these aspects will provide valuable insight into what makes this breed so special, both in terms of appearance and temperament.
 From its compact size and striking features to its bold and confident nature, there’s much to discover about what sets this breed apart from others in the cockfighting world.